Exclusive - Time Warner kicks off possible sale of NY headquarters

 It is currently overhauling ratings-starved news channel CNN under new leadership.
 On Wednesday, Time Inc, the magazine unit of Time Warner, said it was cutting about 500 jobs, about 6 percent of its total staff.

-(Reporting by Ilaina Jonas and Liana Baker in New York; Editing by Lisa Von Ahn, Steve Orlofsky and Phil Berlowitz)
+(Reporting by Ilaina Jonas and Liana Baker in New York; Editing by Lisa Von Ahn and Steve Orlofsky)

-Note: (This version of the story was corrected in paragraph 10 to state the name of the company as Real Capital Analytics and not Analystics.)